 When one grows up in a situation where parents argued most of the time your concept of love will involve the notion of argument.
 Depending of what meaning you have given that, the idea of love could be totally appalling to you.
 You might not even belief in the whole idea.
 Or you might want to love someone from the same sex, as love with opposites can only create an ugly form of love.

 Alternatively, you might end up with similar people who fight with you a large proportion of the time.
 Exhausting you, and as you desperately are trying to correct what’s going wrong you might only seem to fail at your effort at ever having love.

 We might all argue that this is a logical thing.
 As our beliefs and ideas are formed by our experiences it must mean that bad experiences create bad current outcomes.
 And although this is not the case for everybody, the logic that ‘bad’ life experiences can produce ‘bad’ current day experiences is widely recognized.

 When bad comes from good

 But what about when you have had great life experiences, wonderful ones even, do these only create wonderful outcomes?
 Does a stable family situation in the past create stability in your current family?
 Does a wonderful example of love create a wonderful family, loving husband or wife, nice kids?
 Not always.
 Our minds can create the worst from the best, completely unintentionally and out of conscious awareness of course, still …the worst.

 Not like my mother

 ‘When you say you don’t know anymore, and it starts when you want to sit down for a nice dinner, I replied, what are you expecting’?
-That question startled her a bit, because she became aware that she was expecting something but was not aware of what that actually was.
+That question startled her a bit.
+Because she became aware that she was expecting something but was not aware of what this actually was.

 ‘It feels as if I am not valuable as mother, because I am not like my mother, I fail, make mistakes and it can only end up in disaster.’